MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 #### 2) Money

 When I started working as a professional a few years back, I thought of money as something that was not really important.
-I always thought to myself that having an irreplaceable knowledge in your profession would get you the money you deserve.
+I always thought to myself that having an irreplaceable knowledge in your profession would get you the money you want and deserve.

 While that is true, I realized that professional skills alone will not get you further in life.
 Knowing how to accumulate wealth is a necessary skill to learn as it will move you to some places beyond your imagination.

-This is the year when I started shifted my thinking about money.
+I shifted my thinking with regards to money.
 I started saving up.
 I started budgeting my expenses.
 I became frugal in my own way.
+I started to sell the stuffs that I don't need.
+I started to live as simple as possible.

-It basically made me happier and more confident in life.
+It made me happier and more confident in return.

 #### 3) Professional